Menu

 After that, there were certain engines that started running on electricity.
 These were the ones that actually replaced the diesel engines at a later stage.

-Read more: Most Important Thing To Carry While Traveling In Trains
+Read more: Most Important Thing to Carry While Traveling in Trains

 Differences between Bullet train and Normal train

-1. Bullet train speed varies between 250 to 350 km/hr.
-1. Normal train speed between 160 Km/hr 200 km/hr.
+Bullet train speed varies between 250 to 350 km/hr.
+Normal train speed between 160 Km/hr and 200 km/hr.

-2. Maximum 2 or lesser number stoppages.
-2. Higher number of stoppages
+Maximum 2 or lesser number stoppages.
+Higher number of stoppages

-Reason why Bullet trains are needed
+Reasons why Bullet trains are needed

-Also Read : 10 International Train Routes from India To Other Countries
+10 International Train Routes from India To Other Countries

-Why trains are still popular?
+Why are trains still popular?

 In order to transport heavy freight from one place to another, it is very important for the trains to operate properly.
 In the initial years, coal was used in order to power the steam locomotives.